Get Griddling Now, Pay Later. Rates as Low as 0% APR with Affirm. See Details.

 10. Re-assemble the smoker.
 If you plan on making a pan gravy, be sure to place a disposable foil tray on the lower grate.

 11. Grill the turkey over medium low heat, 300-350 F. As the smoker climbs towards 300 F, place the turkey on the top grate.
+I would recommend using a Weber Connect Smart Grilling Hub to monitor the internal temperature.

 12. Close the lid.